gdelataillade/alarm/README.md

 ## Why this package ?

 As a Flutter developer at Evolum, my CTO and I needed to develop an alarm feature for the new version of our app: [evolum.co](evolum.co)

 An alarm feature is a great way to increase users engagement.

 For the Android part, we used `android_alarm_manager_plus` package, but to be honest it was not very intuitive.

 Then, for the iOS part, we couldn't find any package or tutorial to add this feature.

-Therefore, we decided to write our own package to wrap everything and make things easy.
+Therefore, we decided to write our own package to wrap everything and make it easy.

 ## Under the hood
 ### Android
 `oneShotAt` from the package `android_alarm_manager_plus`, with an isolated callback with two-way communication in order to start and stop the alarm.

 ### iOS
-`invokeMethod` that plays the alarm audio using AVAudioPlayer, including a callback that is triggered once alarm starts to ring
+`invokeMethod` that plays the alarm audio using `AVAudioPlayer`, followed by a callback that is triggered once alarm starts to ring

 ## Getting Started

 To use this package, add `alarm` as a dependency in your `pubspec.yaml` file.
+Then, you have to import your audio asset(s) to Xcode.

-First, you have to initialize the Alarm service:
+After that, you have to initialize the Alarm service:
 ```
 Alarm.initialize();
 ```